Where do you get your ideas?

 For a hot minute, I did!
-I worked with Jeff Greenstein, of “Will and Grace” and “Desperate Housewives” fame, and wrote a pilot called "State of Georgia,” that starred Raven-Symoné and aired during the summer of 2011 on the ABC Family Network (biggest problem about having a show on ABC Family – explaining to people that it means your show is on cable, NOT ABC, and no, you have no idea where on their particular cable box they can find it).
+I worked with Jeff Greenstein, of "Will and Grace" and "Desperate Housewives" fame, and wrote a pilot called "State of Georgia," that starred Raven-Symoné and aired during the summer of 2011 on the ABC Family Network.

-As it turned out, the world was not desperately waiting for a Jennifer Weiner/ Raven-Symoné collaboration.
-The stars were incredible, the writers were hilarious, the cast and crew were all great…but it was tough to do a what was meant to be a show about a big girl trying to make it as an actress, only to be constantly told she was too big for the part, with an actress who was no longer big, and who looked exactly like a Broadway lead (witness the fact that, after Georgia was cancelled, Raven-Symoné was cast as…the lead in a Broadway musical).
+As it turned out, the world was not desperately waiting for a Jennifer Weiner / Raven-Symoné collaboration.
+The stars were incredible, the writers were hilarious, the cast and crew were all great... but it was tough to do what was meant to be a show about a big girl trying to make it as an actress with an actress who was no longer big, and who had no interest in being "that girl" anymore.

 I wrote a novel, too!
-Can I send it to you for you to read?
+Can I send it to you for a blurb?

 Email me.
-We’ll talk.
-Please note: I can only read material that’s under contract for publication, and at this point, unless you have extraordinary extenuating circumstances, I'm only going to give you a quote if you're a first-time author.
-If I've given you a quote already you can use it forever, but I'm unlikely to blurb a second book.
+Please note: I can only read material that's under contract for publication, and at this point, unless you have extraordinary extenuating circumstances, I'm only going to give you a quote if you're a first-time author, If I've given you a quote already, you can use it forever, but I'm unlikely to blurb a second book.
 (One per customer's fair, right?)

 I wrote a novel, too!
 Can I send it to your agent so she can help me get it published?